-The OSHA permissible exposure limits (PEL's) and the American Conference of Governmental Industrial Hygienists (ACGIH) threshold limit values (TLV's) for the airborne concentration of specifically cited hazardous chemicals should not be exceeded.
-This may be achieved through use of a combination of administrative and engineering controls.
+The OSHA permissible exposure limits (PEL's) and the American Conference of Governmental Industrial Hygienists (ACGIH) threshold limit values (TLV's) should not be exceeded.
+This may be achieved by a combination of experimental design and engineering controls.
 Use of a chemical fume hood is required when working with a volatile substance unless adequate procedures are followed to prevent exposure.